Ecological Pyramids: Definition, Meaning, Types, Importance, Structures, Functions

 Ecological pyramids are very important tools to understand the flow of energy, the distribution of biomass, and the population structure within the ecosystem.
 They help in picturizing the efficiency of energy transfer and identifying impotence potential imbalances in ecosystems.

-All three types of ecological pyramids are brought out: pyramids of numbers, pyramids of biomass, and pyramids of energy.
+All three types of ecological pyramids are brought out that are pyramids of numbers, pyramids of biomass, and pyramids of energy.
 Each type gives a new vision concerning the structure and function of the ecosystem.

 • Pyramids of numbers indicate the population size of individual trophic levels.